brokyo/seeker_ii/README.md

 Seeker II is a compositional interface for creating and procedurally manipulating phasing music and visuals.
 Record phrases, layer overdubs, chop samples, sequence changes, distort video, open the next.

-Eight musical lanes can be run in parallel with each performing its own motif with sequencable changes.
+Eight musical lanes can be run in parallel with each performing its own motif with sequencable transformations.
 Motifs can be written with a tape-loop, a heavily parameterized chord sequencer, or chopped samples.

 Seeker is the center of my studio and connects to the things I regularly use.
 If you're reading this, you likely use them too.
 Eurorack via i2c (Crow, TXO, Just Friends, W/, Disting EX), OSC for visual apps like TouchDesigner, and MIDI for external equipment.